gmarshall142/apps-docker/README.md

 * ports - port forwarding from the host to the container
   * 8080:8080
 * volumes - the source code for the Web application using Vue
-  * $APPFACTORY_SOURCE_PATH/appfactory:/usr/src/web - this is the mapping from the host machine directory to the container directory.
-The environment variable _APPFACTORY_SOURCE_PATH_ must be set on the host machine and will contain the subdirectory _/appfactory_.
+  * $GEMAPPS_SOURCE_PATH/appUi:/usr/src/web - this is the mapping from the host machine directory to the container directory.
+The environment variable _AGEMAPPS_SOURCE_PATH_ must be set on the host machine and will contain the subdirectory _/appUi_.

 ### Nginx Service
 The Nginx Service provides a reverse proxy for making calls to a single server and rerouting the requests to the